jordiclive/jordiclive.github.io/about.md

 I'm **Jordi**, and in a formal setting Jordan.

-I have set up this blog primarily to showcase my intent on studying machine learning (ML)—I have applied to Master’s programs in the subject and wish to write up my first projects and corresponding thoughts.
+I have set up this blog primarily to showcase my intent to study machine learning (ML)—I have applied to Master’s programs in the subject and wish to write up my first projects and corresponding thoughts.

 Secondarily I have always wished to blog: I used to journal anyway, inspired by one [idealist’s blog](https://www.thrivenotes.com/) who shared my interests and naivety.
 I stumbled upon their thoughts in 2011, quite serendipitously, or so I thought, rather it was owing to some obscure search matches.
 They were unconscious of my interest until I made contact many years later.
 The point is that that promise; that somebody, somewhere, may derive some meaning, makes the action of marshalling one's thoughts (which is good for you anyway!) that much better.
 So never the matter that *many people have blogs and many people have nothing interesting to say* :/.